 Today, both large and small enterprises are using ERP systems to better manage their operations.
-Long regarded as accounting or financial solutions for large corporations, ERP systems have been transformed to provide visibility in all aspects of a business including accounting, process management, inventory, invoicing, supplier and customer management.
+Long regarded as accounting or financial solutions for large corporations, ERP systems have been transformed to provide visibility in all aspects of a business, including accounting, process management, inventory, invoicing, and supplier and customer management.

 Implementing an ERP comes with various benefits that contribute to the success of the business.
 Below are some ways in which an ERP system can boost business success.

 Implementing ERP can help the business improve efficiency of both upstream and downstream supply chains.
 Using an ERP solution drastically eliminates the traditional time-consuming paperwork that is prone to inaccuracies due to manual and redundant data entry.
 Instead, information on files and forms can be distributed to the relevant departments with a click of the mouse, which improves efficiency.

 With an ERP installed, orders and BoMs can be electronically sent to suppliers, works in progress (WIP) can be effectively monitored, and statuses of different projects can be seen in real-time for better decision making.
 In short, ERP gives your company greater traceability and accountability.

 Streamlining and speeding up communication between suppliers and customers helps to reduce lead times, encourages faster order fulfillment, and prompts the settlement of invoices.

 2. Higher Revenue

 Implementing an ERP system helps to improve the company’s bottom line.
 The system provides managers with greater visibility on different aspects of line and related processes.
 For instance, managers can determine anticipated product demands by checking historical sales data and correlating it with current market demand.
 This information can help in planning for an anticipated increase in demand without risking over- or under-production that can hurt revenues.